ccbogel/QualCoder/README.md

 2) Create the Application.
 You will find it in the 'dist' folder and drag it to 'Applications'.
 `python3 setup.py py2app`

-## Creating an executable file

-Download pyinstaller

-`pip install pyinstaller`

-or upgrade it if already installed

-`pip install --upgrade pyinstaller`

-Move to the Qualcoder-master folder or the release folder.

-Run this line:

-`pyinstaller -w -n "QualCoder-3.2" --icon=QC_Logo.ico --onefile qualcoder/__main__.py`

-The executable file will be inside a folder called dist

-This 'file' contains all the python modules packaged up for use on that operating system, and can be shared to others who use the same operating system.

-However, you do still need to install the VLC software.

 ## Dependencies
 Required: